suchismitasarker/CHESS-ID4B-QM2/docs/SPEC_commands.md

 "spec is internationally recognized as the leading software for instrument control and data acquisition in X-ray diffraction experiments."

 ---
 Few important commands are shown below.
-For more information visit to the above mentioned website.

 ---
 !!! danger " SPEC Commands for ID4B"